Acting, Singing & Dance are important parts of any Dramacube Production. Use our helpful FAQs listing below to learn more about us and get involved!

 Where are your productions staged?

 We work at local theatres in and around the Richmond borough.
-Many of our shows take place at Hampton Hill Theatre, but we have also performed at Questors Theatre in Ealing, St. Mary’s Drama Theatre in Strawberry Hill and Epsom Playhouse.
+Many of our shows take place at Hampton Hill Theatre, but we have also performed at Questors Theatre in Ealing, St. Mary’s Drama Theatre in Strawberry Hill, The Exchange Theatre, Twickenham, The Watermans Arts Centre, Brentford and Epsom Playhouse.

 How often are auditions held?

-We usually hold two audition workshops per year, however this depends on how many existing company members are returning for the next show.
+We usually hold two workshop-auditions per year, however this depends on how many existing company members are returning for the next show.

 What happens at the audition workshops?

 Audition workshops last for 2.5hours and provide children with an opportunity to work on a song, a dance routine and a scene from the show we are auditioning for.
 There is no preparation required, however we do recommend that children are familiar with the story.
-If you love acting, singing and dance you should come along and find out more.
+If your child loves acting, singing and dance they should come along and find out more.

 How much does it cost to audition for the company?